geo200cn/geo200cn.github.io/hw_guidelines.md

 <br>

 Think of writing a script as similar to writing an essay.
 You don't write an essay in one single paragraph.
 You break it up into several paragraphs, where paragraph breaks are used to separate major points and ideas.
-On the other end of the spectrum, do not break up every single line of code like you would not break up every single sentence in an essay.
+On the other end of the spectrum, do not break up every single line of code like you would not break up every single sentence into its own paragraph in an essay.
 Break up your code where it makes sense.